Why You Keep Going Back to Food Rules (Even Though They’re Stopping You From Living Fully)

 Why Food Rules Feel Safer Than Freedom

-For many of the people I support, food rules feel like a safety net—even when those same rules are draining the joy out of life.
+For many of the people I support, food rules feel like a safety net.
+Even when those same rules are draining the joy out of life.

 Maybe you can relate.

-You’re not alone if that resonates btw.
+You’re not alone if that resonates, by the way.

 When life feels chaotic or uncertain, food rules can feel like the only thing you can control.
-They offer predictability and familiarity—even if they strip you of joy and spontaneity.
+They offer predictability and familiarity, even if they strip you of joy and spontaneity.

 Food rules disconnect you from your body in a way that can feel protective.
 If tuning into your body means facing uncomfortable sensations and emotions, following an external set of rules feels safer.
-Especially if you’ve learned not to trust your body—or believe it’s working against you.
+Especially if you’ve learned not to trust your body or believe it’s working against you.

 But it comes at a cost.

 Eventually, that sense of predictability fades.
-And you’re left feeling like your life is being run by a voice in your head—a voice that demands more and more.
+And you’re left feeling like your life is being run by a voice in your head.
+A voice that demands more and more.
 A voice you can never please.

 How Diet Culture Disconnects You From Your Body

 Diet culture thrives on this disconnection.
-It convinces you that someone else—an influencer, a meal plan, a tracker—knows your body better than you do.
+It convinces you that someone else, an influencer, a meal plan, a tracker, knows your body better than you do.

 It reduces food to numbers.
 Disregards your preferences.
 Erases your joy.
 And often labels your cultural foods as “unhealthy” or “bad.”
-It doesn’t just tell you what to eat, but when and how much—whilst ignoring your body’s signals for hunger, satisfaction, and fullness.
+It doesn’t just tell you what to eat, but when and how much, whilst ignoring your body’s signals for hunger, satisfaction, and fullness.

 Over time, you lose trust in your body’s signals.

-Escaping this diet culture’s mentality isn’t easy—because it’s everywhere.
+Escaping this diet culture’s mentality isn’t easy, because it’s everywhere.

-But recognising that you’re not the problem—the culture that equates worth with thinness is—is the beginning of change.
+But recognising that you’re not the problem, the culture that equates worth with thinness is, is the beginning of change.

 And that disconnection doesn’t just apply to your body.
 For many, it also severs ties to their cultural identity.
-That was part of my journey for sure.
+That was certainly part of my journey.
 A lot of my Caribbean favourites were on the “avoid” list.
-So I stopped eating them altogether.

 Meals tied to memory, joy, and identity were suddenly labelled “wrong” by someone who decided that their way of eating wasn’t just a diet — it was a way of life.